-and so $\log r(\rvc_p, \rvc_g | \rvx_T) = \log r(\rvc_p, \rvc_g)$.
-This indicates that the expression in~\eqref{equ:variation_decomp} equals the LHS of Eq.~\eqref{equ:concept_coupling}. \end{proof} In expression~\eqref{equ:variation_decomp}, the \textit{denoising dependence discrepancy} \circled{1} captures the change in conditional dependence between $\rvc_p$ and $\rvc_g$ introduced during denoising, whereas the \textit{prior dependence discrepancy} \circled{2} reflects the alteration in prior dependence due to deviations of $\rvc_p$ from $\rvc_s$.
-The conditional dependence coefficient of $\rvc_p$ and $\rvc_g$ on $\rvx_T$ in Eq.~\eqref{equ:cond_depend_cp_cg} bridge the denoising dependence and prior dependence.
+The \textbf{denoising dependence discrepancy} \circled{1} captures the change in conditional dependence between $\rvc_p$ and $\rvc_g$ introduced during denoising, whereas the \textbf{prior dependence discrepancy} \circled{2} reflects the alteration in prior dependence due to deviations of $\rvc_p$ from $\rvc_s$.
+The conditional dependence coefficient of $\rvc_p$ and $\rvc_g$ on $\rvx_T$, $\log r(\rvc_p, \rvc_g)$, bridges the denoising dependence and prior dependence.

-Building on this decomposition, we propose \textbf{ACCORD}, a plug-and-play method comprising two loss functions: the \textit{Denoising Decouple Loss (DDLoss)} and the \textit{Prior Decouple Loss (PDLoss)}.
+Building on this decomposition, we propose \textbf{ACCORD}, a plug-and-play method comprising two loss functions: the \textbf{Denoising Decouple Loss (DDLoss)} and the \textbf{Prior Decouple Loss (PDLoss)}.
 The DDLoss minimizes the denoising dependence discrepancy by leveraging the implicit classification capabilities of the diffusion model, while the PDLoss alleviates prior dependence discrepancy, particularly when $\rvc_p$ is trainable, by utilizing the classification capability of CLIP.
 Collectively, these strategies work synergistically to minimize concept coupling, which will be elaborated below.